X + Y (A Brilliant Mind)

 Tears, endurance, and triumph, right?
 Well, yes, but not at all the way you expect and with tender attentions paid to the emotional state of the film’s young hero, Nathan Ellis.
 He’s “somewhere on the spectrum” and is played by the lambent-eyed Butterfield as an exile from the world of other people, doomed (he fears) by the same wiring that makes him pluck equations from an invisible slipstream around him.

-“A Brilliant Young Mind” — the film was originally titled “X+Y,” which doesn’t do it justice either — is equally interested in the mother, Julie, who struggles to reach out to a son she loves beyond words or numbers, and in the teacher, Martin, a gifted mathematician bitterly wasting away from MS. In the scenes in which Nathan travels to Taipei for an international math boot-camp, we see the drama of gifted but paralyzingly lonely young girls and boys play out in various ways, from a socially adroit fellow genius (Alex Lawther) who comes to seem rather smug to an irritating brainiac (Jake Davies) who comes to seem terribly sad.
+“A Brilliant Young Mind” — the film was originally titled “X+Y,” which doesn’t do it justice either — is equally interested in the mother, Julie, who struggles to reach out to a son she loves beyond words or numbers, and in the teacher, Martin, a gifted mathematician bitterly wasting away from MS. To demonstrate his genius, when he stumbles upon a web developer having difficulty with a help desk implementation, he very quickly solves the problem by simply reviewing the specs.
+This blows the developer's mind because he had just called in a contractor to provide help desk support but now finds it unnecessary.
+While being this capability may not be believeable on the surface, with enough examples, the audience is able to completely buy into it.
+In the scenes in which Nathan travels to Taipei for an international math boot-camp, we see the drama of gifted but paralyzingly lonely young girls and boys play out in various ways, from a socially adroit fellow genius (Alex Lawther) who comes to seem rather smug to an irritating brainiac (Jake Davies) who comes to seem terribly sad.
 How the filmmakers manage to impart tragic overtones to Monty Python’s “Dead Parrot” sketch is a mystery, but they do.